 With an allocated account you can request to have us store your metals, or have them delivered to your door.
 Annual storage and delivery fees may apply.
-We offer competitive pricing on a wide range of the world's most popular coins and bars.9
+We offer competitive pricing on a wide range of the world's most popular coins.

 - \$7,500 to open

-- Gold, silver, platinum & palladium bars and coins available
+- Gold, silver, platinum & palladium coins available

 - Most coins are IRA eligible